fkie-cad/windowsScripts/README.md

 ## initSystem
-Set some Windows privacy and security related settings for setting up a system.
+Set some Windows privacy and security related settings for setting up a system.
 Some are still missing.

 ### Usage